Donat’s story – choose soft skills vs hard skills

 Soft skills vs hard skills – job interviews may be followed by team trials and tests.
 [Adobe stock photo]

-The day had started with a security briefing.
+Donat’s own big day had started with a security briefing.
 He listened intently, keen to show his enthusiasm.
 But looking at the confidence of the other candidates, and their neat interview suits, he feared that enthusiasm was all he had to offer.

 There was a long lunch break with enough time to get outside.
 Donat went with the others to a small section of the gardens.
 It was picture perfect.
 They sat on the grass by the sundial.
 “Hey, Donut,” a voice called from behind him, “do you actually think soft skills like creativity are important for an intelligence researcher?”
 He recognised the voice as Jackie’s.
-Jackie had a beaming smile that reminded Donat of a holiday in Kenya, but she also seemed to have a confrontational attitude to men.
+Jackie had a beaming smile that reminded Donat of a holiday in Kenya, but she also seemed to have a confrontational attitude.

 Donat stared at the rules.
 “Look at that sentence in the middle.
 This is a trick question, not like normal.
 We’ll only get this if we pool our ideas.
 Look here,” he gestured to the instructions.
 “If we match this and this, could we get that,” he gestured.
 He noticed Jackie frowning.